CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 additional **stop-cap** mechanism that creates a vacuum seal underwater.
 This prevents water from flowing in through the top of the corer, and applies a gravimetric force on the core upon extrusion.
 For more information, see the [Universal Corer — Aquatic Research Shop](https://aquaticresearchshop.com/product/universal-corer/).

+# Note to self to add in photos of the corer from NFLD HERE #

 > 🎥 **Watch:** [*"Site Selection and Required Materials"*](https://www.youtube.com/watch?v=C0A0yCbXdhw&list=PLLsjpJMfNDP5w78ZJNDUvMj1VoRG_qSwd&index=2)
 > · *Core Extrusion – Required Materials* is video **#7** in the same playlist.